siyul-park/uniflow/README.md

 | database.name | DATABASE.NAME |  |

 ### Start
 Uniflow is now ready to be used.
-Let's start the [ping](/examples/ping.yaml).
+Let's start the [ping](/examples/ping.yaml) example.

-To start uniflow, using the following command:
 ```shell
 ./dist/uniflow start --boot example/ping.yaml
 ```
-`--boot` is install initially if the node does not exist in namespace.
+The `--boot` flag installs initially if the node does not exist in the namespace.

-Let's check if the started uniflow is providing a http endpoint normally.
+Check if the started Uniflow is providing an HTTP endpoint normally.

 ```shell
 curl localhost:8000/ping
 pong#
 ```

-If you wish to apply nodes to a running server, use the `apply`.
+If you wish to apply nodes to a running server, use the `apply` command.

-Run the following command for more information.
+For more information, run the following command:
 ```shell
 ./dist/uniflow start --help
 ```